-- 62. (1) The Chairperson is a member of Council (a member of the Management Executive Committee) nominated by the Management Executive Committee.
-The Chairperson is a member of Council that is also a member of the Management Executive Committee and is appointed by Council as the Chairperson of the Institutional Forum. - (2) A Vice-Chairperson is elected from the members of the Forum. a member of Council appointed by Council. - (3) An employee appointed by the responsible Deputy Vice-Chancellor acts as Secretary of the Institutional Forum.
-The Registrar appoints the Secretary of the Institutional Forum. - (4) When both the Chairperson and the Vice-Chairperson are absent from a meeting of the Institutional Forum, the Chairperson or Vice-Chairperson appoints a person to act as Chairperson, and when no such appointment has been made, the members present at such meeting elect one of their number to preside.
+- 62. (1) The Chairperson is a member of Council that is also a member of the Management Executive Committee and is appointed by Council as the Chairperson of the Institutional Forum. - (2) A Vice-Chairperson is a member of Council appointed by Council. - (3) The Registrar appoints the Secretary of the Institutional Forum. - (4) When both the Chairperson and the Vice-Chairperson are absent from a meeting of the Institutional Forum, the Chairperson or Vice-Chairperson appoints a person to act as Chairperson, and when no such appointment has been made, the members present at such meeting elect one of their number to preside.

-- 63. (1) The Institutional Forum decides the number of meetings of the Forum. - (2) There must be at least four meetings a year. - (3) The Chairperson may convene an extraordinary or emergency meeting by giving notice of such meeting and the agenda thereof. - (4) An extraordinary or emergency meeting must be convened by the Chairperson if at least thirty per cent of the members of the Institutional Forum request such meeting, where such request is in writing and the

-- relevance of the matters to be discussed is regarded by the Chairperson to be sufficiently motivated. - (5) At least seven days' notice of an extraordinary or emergency meeting must be given, except with the unanimous consent of the meeting. - (6) No business other than that which the extraordinary or emergency meeting was called for may be transacted at such meeting. - (7) Subject to the provisions of the Statute and Rules, the Institutional Forum determines its own procedure for meetings in accordance with the accepted principles relating to the conduct of meetings. - (8) The Institutional Forum is quorate if at least forty per cent of its members are present. - (9) A quorum must be in attendance when any decision is taken.
+- 63. (1) The Institutional Forum decides the number of meetings of the Forum. - (2) There must be at least four meetings a year. - (3) The Chairperson may convene an extraordinary or emergency meeting by giving notice of such meeting and the agenda thereof. - (4) An extraordinary or emergency meeting must be convened by the Chairperson if at least thirty per cent of the members of the Institutional Forum request such meeting, where such request is in writing and the relevance of the matters to be discussed is regarded by the Chairperson to be sufficiently motivated. - (5) At least seven days' notice of an extraordinary or emergency meeting must be given, except with the unanimous consent of the meeting. - (6) No business other than that which the extraordinary or emergency meeting was called for may be transacted at such meeting. - (7) Subject to the provisions of the Statute and Rules, the Institutional Forum determines its own procedure for meetings in accordance with the accepted principles relating to the conduct of meetings. - (8) The Institutional Forum is quorate if at least forty per cent of its members are present. - (9) A quorum must be in attendance when any decision is taken.